5G Primer

 While the above are but a few of the performance benchmarks for 5G networks, they illustrate the transformative nature of 5G.

-Car owners will discover more and more services being delivered to their car wirelessly, including real-time traffic alerts, enhanced navigation and other infotainment services, and over-the-air software updates.
+Car owners will discover more services being delivered to their car wirelessly, including real-time traffic alerts, enhanced navigation and other infotainment services, and over-the-air software updates.

 People will also be able to engage in more immersive experiences, whether at public events or from the comfort of home, through AR/VR and related technologies.